2112 (album): Background

-Production

 Writing and recording

-Rush began to put down musical ideas for 2112 in backstage dressing rooms, hotel rooms and in their touring van during the Caress of Steel tour.
-As Peart started to write lyrics, Lee and Lifeson would write music that complemented the mood of what Peart was writing about.
-Most of it was performed on acoustic guitars with the exception of some electric guitar passages with a portable Pignose practice amplifier.
-They focused on writing music with little need for overdubbing, as they wished to recreate it on stage as much as possible.
+Rush put down musical ideas for 2112 in backstage dressing rooms, hotel rooms, and in their van while touring Caress of Steel in the second half of 1975.
+Peart had already started writing lyrics, to which Lee and Lifeson would develop songs on acoustic guitars that complemented the mood of what Peart was writing about.
+This was a departure from the pair using their acoustic guitars to write heavy rock arrangements that were eventually recorded on electric instruments, although some passages were written on electric guitar using a portable Pignose practise amplifier.
+Lee and Lifeson composed with little overdubbing in order to recreate the music on stage as much as possible.
 Lifeson recalled developing "The Temples of Syrinx" backstage at a gig in Sault Ste.
 Marie, Ontario in front of their opening act Mendelson Joe.
-The album was written in approximately six months, with "Overture" being the final piece developed.
-Rush made a conscious effort to exclude Danniels from the writing and recording sessions, and only played the album to him when it was finished.
-Musically speaking, 2112 was the first album that Lifeson said "really sounded like Rush".
+The "Overture" was the final piece to be written on the album.
+Lifeson said 2112 was the first Rush album that "really sounded like Rush".

-2112 was recorded in February 1976 across four weeks at Toronto Sound Studios, with longtime associate Terry Brown assuming his role as producer.
-The studio was fitted with a 24-track machine manufactured by Studer.
-Lifeson plays a 1968 Gibson ES-335 for the majority of the electric guitar parts on 2112, with some lead parts played on a Gibson Les Paul Standard.
+In January 1976, the band entered Toronto Sound Studios to record with their longtime associate Terry Brown assuming his role as producer, operating a Studer 24-track machine.
+Lifeson plays a 1968 Gibson ES-335 for the majority of the electric guitar parts, with some lead parts played on a Gibson Les Paul Standard.
 For the acoustic sections, he plays a 12-string Gibson B-45 and a six-string Gibson Dove.
 His amplifiers were the Fender Super Reverb and a Twin Reverb.
-A section of "Discovery" features Lifeson playing a Fender Stratocaster that he borrowed from a friend.
-At the time of recording 2112, Lee was using a Rickenbacker 4001 bass with stereo output; Brown fed one channel directly into the mixing board and then into a compressor, and the other was channelled into Lee's Electro-Voice speakers turned up to the maximum.
+A section of "Discovery" features a Fender Stratocaster that Lifeson borrowed from a friend.
+Lee used a Rickenbacker 4001 bass with stereo output; Brown fed one pickup into the mixing board and then into a compressor, and the other was channelled into Lee's Electro-Voice speakers turned up to the maximum.
 Upon completing the album, the band expressed an interest in recording in another studio to explore different sounds.
-Their next album, A Farewell to Kings, was recorded in Wales.